nedtaylor/athena/README.md

 Documentation
 -----

-For extended details on the functinoality of this library, please check out the [wiki](https://git.exeter.ac.uk/hepplestone/athena/-/wikis)
+For extended details on the functionality of this library, please check out the [wiki](https://github.com/nedtaylor/athena/wiki)

 **NOTE: There currently exists no manual document.
 This will be included at a later date**